bencao/terminal-clock/README.md

 ## Step 6: Add autocomplete

 Now that we have a fully working command line app, it has a few options, and for option `--mode` it has two possible option values.
-Adding autocomplete will definitely make it ever delightful to use.
-So let’s give it a try!
+Adding autocomplete will definitely make the user experience even more delightful.
+Let’s give it a try!

 Autocomplete in command line works in a way as described below:

-1. when user presses tab key, the shell (bash or zshrc or others) first detects current command name, and check if a completion function has been defined for the given command.
+1. when a user presses tab key, the shell (bash or zshrc or others) first detects current command name, and check if a completion function has been defined for the given command.
 2. if a completion function has been found, the shell will invoke the registered callback function to get a list of candidates
 3. the shell will show candidates and if there’s only one candidate word available, the shell will automatically fill that word to the command line